cdapio/cdap/docs/developer-guide/source/intro.rst

 - Operating the composite software stack
 - No single unified architecture

-Continuuity Reactor Log Analysis Framework
+CDAP Log Analysis Framework
 ------------------------------------------
-Designing Big Data applications using **Continuuity Reactor™** provides a clear separation between infrastructure components and application code.
+Designing Big Data applications using the **Cask Data Application Platform** provides a clear separation between infrastructure components and application code.

 Reactor functions as a middle-tier application platform, exposing simple, high-level abstractions to perform data collection, processing, storage and query.
 Logs are collected